Doing Your Part: How to Protect Endangered Plants

 Develop Plant Sanctuaries

-Plant sanctuaries help grow endangered plant species, support local pollination, and manage each plant’s safety.
+Plant sanctuaries help grow endangered plant species, support local pollination, and manage each plant’s safety through installing mason bee hotels and seed mixes for pollinators.
 You can volunteer your yard or garden as a local plant sanctuary to directly protect endangered species.
 This is an effective way to utilize your current resources to aid in conservation.

 Conserve Protected Land